openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-advise/deploy.md

 ### Let's go to Openshift UI and checkout our build process -

 Make sure you have selected `myproject` on the project selector.
-If you go to Builds in the Openshift UI in the other tab, under `Builds`, you would see `s2i-example-log-` and under logs you could inspect the build process.
+If you go to Builds in the Openshift UI in the other tab, under `Builds`, you would see `s2i-example-log` and under logs you could inspect the build process.
 You would see `thamos advise` being run your stack and if there is a suggestion.
-Incase the analysis fails, we resort to the existing Piplock for to prevent the build from failing.
+Incase the analysis fails, we resort to the existing Pipfile.lock for to prevent the build from failing.

 Now lets check the logs -

 ``oc logs bc/s2i-example-log -f``{{execute}}

 You should keep a eye for these things in the log -
  - Thoth's configuration file after hardware and software discovery (that's the .thoth.yaml being expanded from the template.)
  - Asking Thoth for advise...
-(That is where thamos interacts with thoth api)
+(That is where thamos interacts with Thoth API)

 Now if Your app should be running under `Workloads -> Pods`.